NunoAlexandre/nunoalexandre.github.io/_posts/2016-10-13-the-monad-pattern.markdown

 {% endhighlight %}

-### Family Tree with the Maybe Monad
+### Building a Family Tree with the Maybe Monad

-This next example of presented in the [Understanding Monads](https://en.wikibooks.org/wiki/Haskell/Understanding_monads) guide.
+This next example is presented in the [Understanding Monads](https://en.wikibooks.org/wiki/Haskell/Understanding_monads) guide.

 To build a family tree - from the 20th century - we need to find the mother or/and the father of a concrete Person.
 But it's not certain that the mother or the father of a person X will be found, so it's a Maybe.